1nst4ll/mango-news/README.md

 **Note:** This section and the "Implemented Functionality" and "Next Steps" sections should be updated regularly to reflect the current state and plan of the project.
 Refer to the [Project Progress Log](./PROGRESS.md) for detailed updates and task checklists.

-The initial project structure has been set up, and core components for the backend API and frontend UI have been created.
-The frontend has been migrated to Next.js with React, Tailwind CSS, Lucide React, and Shadcn UI, and uses the App Router for navigation.
-The backend uses Node.js with Express.js and connects to a PostgreSQL database.
-The article detail page and the administrative interface for managing sources have been implemented.
+The project is currently undergoing a migration of the frontend from Next.js to Astro.
+The new Astro frontend project structure has been set up, and core components are being migrated and restyled using React, Tailwind CSS, and Shadcn UI.
+The backend remains Node.js with Express.js and connects to a PostgreSQL database.
+The article detail page and the administrative interface for managing sources are being migrated.

 ## Technology Stack

 *   **Backend:** Node.js, Express.js, PostgreSQL
-*   **Frontend:** Next.js, React, TypeScript, Tailwind CSS, Lucide React, Shadcn UI
+*   **Frontend:** Astro, React, TypeScript, Tailwind CSS, Shadcn UI
 *   **Scraping:** Firecrawl MCP Server, Open-Source (Puppeteer)
 *   **AI Summaries:** LLM API Integration (pending)